 Ufficio Turistico, Piazza Trieste, 15 – Tel.
 0429 81320

 The cathedral (1431-1502) has a late Gothic style on the outside, refined by the white marble portal attributed to Jacopo Sansovino or his school, and a Renaissance character on the inside.
 The two frescoes on the counter façade depicting David with the head of the giant Goliath and Judith victorious over Holofernes, were attributed to Giorgione on the basis of iconographic comparisons.
-On the left wall, the canvas of the Battle of Lepanto recalls the Christian victory of 1571 against the Turkish army.
+On the left wall, the canvas of the Lepanto Battle recalls the Christian victory of 1571 against the Turkish army.
 On the left side of the nave is the chapel of the Rosary with its astrological fresco of the late fifteenth century.
 On the right wall a Madonna enthroned with Child and Saints framed by an elegant altar in Berici stone, is a sixteenth-century work by Giovanni Buonconsiglio called “il Marescalco”, who also painted the great fresco of the Assumption in the apse basin.
 At the centre of the apse, the high altar bears the Transfiguration of Christ by Paolo Veronese of 1555.

-The church of San Francesco, fourteenth-century but with Romanesque elements on the façade, preserves a warm organ of the eighteenth century, frescoes of the fourteenth century and the Madonna and Child with Saints of Palma il Giovane.
+The church of San Francesco, dating back to the fourteenth-century but with Romanesque elements on the façade, preserves a warm organ of the eighteenth century, frescoes of the fourteenth century and the Madonna and Child with Saints of Palma il Giovane.
 In Via Matteotti, the fifteenth-century palace Magnavin-Foratti in Venetian Gothic style was perhaps the residence of Giacoma da Leonessa, wife of the commander known as the Gattamelata.
 The most important elements are the portal in soft stone and the pentaphora on the main floor.
 The hospital of the Nativity, which already offered assistance to the needy in 1407, has frescoes by Buonconsiglio on the upper floor.

 The Berico-Euganeo Veneto DOP ham is the master of the menus.
 The pig tradition is expressed in numerous dishes, starting with the famous “pasta e fasòi” (beans) with the beaten bacon, to be accompanied with the excellent Merlara Doc wines.